 Afterwards, you might find it helpful to translate some of your values into long-term goals.

 It’s common for goals to change over time; goals are closely tied to our identities and values, which develop as we move through life.
-If you’d like to talk to someone as you clarify your values and goals, see an academic advisor, a career counsellor, a personal counsellor and/or Queen’s Faith and Spiritual Life.
+If you’d like to talk to someone as you clarify your values and goals, see an academic advisor, a career coach, a personal counsellor and/or Queen’s Faith and Spiritual Life.

 What about your work habits would you like to change?
 Write down one or two things.
 Be specific.
 Why do you want to make this change?